NotYourMothersMormonism/NotYourMothersMormonism/_posts/2019-11-22-memorized-scripture.markdown

 ---
 layout:  post
 title:   "Mormon Memorization Madness"
 date:    2019-11-22
 author:  Jared Rummler
+excerpt: I don’t even have any good skills.
+You know like memorization skills, 1 Nephi 3:7 skills, first vision skills.
+Mormons only want missionaries who have great skills!
 ---

 <p class="intro"><span class="dropcap">W</span>hen I was a missionary in the California, Roseville mission for The Church